 Just like any wage… you must spend less than your income.
 Plus consistently save.

 If you are constantly struggling to keep up with bills and expenses, then you need to break that constant cycle.
-It is possible to be smart with money.

 You need to do is change your money mindset.

 This is what you say to yourself… Okay, I am blessed to make more than the average worker.
 So, I must live on that paycheck or find ways to start diversifying my income into multiple streams and start investing.
 Then, I am going to give back to what helped me to get where I am today.

 In the next section, we will dig into ways to increase and diversify your income, but for now, is it possible to thrive on $35 an hour?

 Yes, you can do it, and as you can see it is possible with the sample budget of $35 per hour.

 Living in a higher cost of living area would be more difficult.
 So, you may have to get a little creative.
 For example, you might have to have a roommate.
 Move to a lower cost of living area where rent is cheaper.